-The FEW-meter is an international project funded under the call NEXUS FOOD-WATER-ENERGY, launched by JPI Urban Europe (https://jpi-urbaneurope.eu/calls/sugi/).
+The FEW-meter was an international project funded under the call NEXUS FOOD-WATER-ENERGY, launched by JPI Urban Europe (https://jpi-urbaneurope.eu/calls/sugi/).

-The FEW-meter project will model the resource flows of urban agriculture through case study analysis in five countries, in order to measure the effects of different forms of urban agriculture on food, energy, and water resources and to identify methods to improve efficiency and advance urban sustainability.
+The FEW-meter project modeled the resource flows of urban agriculture through case study analysis in five countries, in order to measure the effects of different forms of urban agriculture on food, energy, and water resources and to identify methods to improve efficiency and advance urban sustainability.

-Urban farmers and researchers will collect and data to be presented on this website, with the aim of learning from each other and increase the resource efficiency of their production methods.
+Urban farmers and researchers collected data presented on this website, with the aim of learning from each other and increase the resource efficiency of their production methods.

 UK Community Garden